+Names are an essential element of wayfinding.
 Names are expected to be enduring.

-The value of names extends beyond way-finding.
-Names are clues to understanding significant stories or signposts to a place's history.
+Names are also clues to understanding significant stories or signposts to a place's history.
 Many parks, open spaces, roads and buildings in the City of Sydney already have names that are commonly used or are historic in nature.
 Nevertheless, the names in our city should reflect and respond to our changing demographics, environments and values.